 Blog written by Guest Blogger, Eskinder Assefa

 When a company fails to meet its stated objectives, employees and executives must ask whether the failure is due to strategy, execution, or a combination of the two.
 The culture of a workplace can significantly affect the execution of a company’s strategies.
 In their HBR article entitled The Leader’s Guide to Corporate Culture, Groysberb et al. state that “culture can fluidly blend the intentions of top leaders with the knowledge and experiences of frontline employees.”
 From these observations, we may conclude that execution is heavily tied to the right “culture”—a culture of high performance.
-Shaping the right culture is just as important for leadership as formulating the right strategy.
+Shaping the right culture for organizational performance is just as important for leadership as formulating the right strategy.

 Defining a High-Performance Organization

 A high-performance organization is one that achieves results that set them far above their peers, over a period of five years or more, by focusing on what matters most to the organization.
 In his paper entitled The Characteristics of High-Performance Organizations, Andre A. de Waal studies the characteristics of high-performance.
 Through the course of his study, several themes of high performance emerge: communication and clarity of purpose, sharing and collaboration, flexibility and simplicity, accountability and trust, and autonomy and learning.

 By measuring these characteristics and improving what matters, CEOs can create and sustain a high-performance organization.
 James Hiskett, Harvard Business School Professor of Management, believes that up to 50% of the differences in operating incomes can be attributed to culture.